ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Finally, the KDC specifies the COSE_Encrypt0 object as payload of a CoAP request, which is sent to the target group members as per the used message delivery method.

+## Misalignment of Group Keying Material # {sec-misalignment-keying-material}

+A group member can receive a message shortly after the group has been rekeyed, and new keying material has been distributed by the KDC.
+In the following two cases, this may result in misaligned keying material between the group members.

+In the first case, the sender protects a message using the old group keying material.
+However, the recipient receives the message after having received the new group keying material, hence not being able to correctly process it.
+A possible way to limit the impact of this issue is to preserve the old, recent group keying material for a maximum amount of time defined by the application, during which it is used solely for processing incoming messages.
+By doing so, the recipient can still temporarily process received messages also by using the old, retained group keying material.
+Note that a former (compromised) group member can take advantage of this by sending messages protected with the old, retained group keying material.
+Therefore, a conservative application policy should not admit the storage of old group keying material.
+Eventually, the sender will have obtained the new group keying material too, and can possibly re-send the message protected with such keying material.

+In the second case, the sender protects a message using the new group keying material, but the recipient receives that message before having received the new group keying material.
+Therefore, the recipient would not be able to correctly process the message and hence discards it.
+If the recipient receives the new group keying material shortly after that and the application at the sender endpoint performs retransmissions, the former will still be able to receive and correctly process the message.
+In any case, the recipient should actively ask the KDC for the latest group keying material according to an application-defined policy, for instance after a given number of unsuccessfully decrypted incoming messages.

 # Extended Scope Format # {#sec-extended-scope}

 This section defines an extended format of binary encoded scope, which additionally specifies the semantics used to express the same access control information from the corresponding original scope.